 An operator of a heavy vehicle must ensure the vehicle’s driver does not transport the freight container by road using the vehicle without a complying CWD for the freight container.

 If another carrier transports the container further, the operator must ensure the freight container is not given to the carrier unless the carrier has been provided with a complying CWD or the information contained in the Complying CWD.

 An operator must also ensure that a container weight declaration provided to a driver is not false or misleading.

 A driver must not drive a vehicle loaded with a freight container unless they have a complying CWD for the container.
 While on the road, drivers must keep a copy of the CWD in or about the vehicle at all times.

 Freight containers consigned for import or export by sea

 Freight containers for transport by sea must also meet the requirements of the Navigation Act 2012, including Marine Order 42.
 Transport documentation created for that purpose, such as a Pre-Receival Advice (PRA), may be used as a complying CWD (or part thereof) so long as it includes the information mentioned above, and is available for inspection by an Authorised Officer.
 (A PRA that doesn't contain all the necessary information could be used in conjunction with another document or documents containing the missing details).

-Note: the 'Responsible Entity' as defined under the HVNL may differ from the 'Shipper' as defined by the International Maritime Organization (guidance document) and as such this information may need to be listed separately on the PRA or other relevant documentation.
+Please note: The responsible entity as defined under the HVNL may differ from the shipper as defined by the International Maritime Organization (guidance document) and as such this information may need to be listed separately on the PRA or other relevant documentation.
 As Marine Order 42 requires 'verified gross mass' of containers, parties are encouraged to perform best practice by providing accurate masses on relevant CWDs.